camerondurham/cs350-docker/README.md

 I'm grateful to [Jamie Smith](https://github.com/multiplemonomials) for setting up a CMake config for the xv6 assignments.
 You'll need to download the corresponding xv6-clion files [from Piazza](https://piazza.com/class/k54geyf9w235qb?cid=28) and place them in the `xv6-public-master` directory.
 Please follow his setup guide to setup CLion.

-Next, we will setup a toolchain and remote debugging configuration with the **running** Docker image.
+Next, we will setup a remote debugging configuration with the **running** Docker image.
 Make sure you execute `./run.sh start` for the next steps to work.

 1. Create a new `GDB Remote Debug` configuration